 It is the 12th of October 4.15 and the alarm goes off, I’m already half awake wondering if I slept at all last night.
 It is a familiar feeling, I have not been sleeping too well the last 2 weeks in Hawaii.
-The jetlag, heat and fans have been keeping me up.
-I am thinking about how strong and confident I was feeling 2 weeks ago when leaving Perth and how this has slowly faded.
-The Hawaii holiday has been amazing nevertheless and besides taking it easy and getting ready for the race, we took some time to travel around, do some hiking, camping and surfing.
+The jetlag, heat and ceiling fans have been keeping me up.
+I am thinking about how strong and confident I was feeling 2 weeks ago when leaving Perth and how this has somewhat faded.
+The Hawaii holiday has been amazing however and besides taking it easy and getting ready for the race, we took some time to travel around, do some hiking, camping and surfing.
 These islands are truly amazing.

 Today is race day and that is what this holiday is all about!
 I have been looking out for this day since December last year after qualifying in Busselton.
 Besides breaking my toe in March, the preparation for this race was good, I feel strong.
 I really enjoyed the training, the lead-up and getting ready for this race and felt I made a lot of progress in all 3 disciplines over the last few months.

 After a five minute snooze, it is time for breakfast.
 Sarah, Janne and Bryant my support on course today are also up and I am pretending to be relaxed.
 After a short drive from our Airbnb I get dropped off at the start, we say quick goodbye, not sure if we will see each other before we start.
 I enter the start area behind the King Kameha hotel.
 It is crowded but very organized, 2400 athletes are being led through a funnel with various stops where volunteers are doing an amazing job of making sure we are ready; applying race number tattoos, weigh-in, securing timing chips, applying sunscreen, last minute hydration, distributing bike pumps in transition and helping with technical issues on the bikes.
 The organisation of this race is amazing with almost 5000 volunteers involved in various stages of the race.
 Hats off!